avipars/CS-Resources/math/logic/README.md

 ##### Terms you may see elsewhere

-First order logic = Predicate logic (For all, There exists)
+First order logic = Predicate logic/calculus (For all, There exists)

 * If A ⊢ B then A ⊨ B (soundness theorem)